reactgular/stateful/README.md

 state.select('name').subscribe(value => console.log(value)); // prints "Something"
 ```

-## API
+# Stateful Class

+Usage documentation for the `Stateful<TState>` class.

+#### Properties

+- `state$`: An observable that emits all changes to the state.

 #### Methods

 - `complete()`: Stops emitting changes made to the state.
 - `default()`: Returns the default state used with the constructor or reset.
+- `patch(state: Partial<TState>)`: Patches the current state with partial values.
+- `patch<TKey extends keyof TState>(name: TKey, value: TState[TKey])`: Patches a single property on the state with a value.
+- `reset(defaultState?: TState)`: Resets the state to the original state used by the constructor, or updates the original state with the passed argument.
 - `select<TKey extends keyof TState>(name: TKey): Observable<TState[TKey]>`: Creates an observable that emits values from a property on the state object.
 - `selector<TValue>(selector: (s: TState) => TValue): Observable<TValue>`: Creates an observable that emits values produced by the selector function.
 - `set(state: TState)`: Sets the current state.
 - `snapshot(): TState`: Peeks at the current internal state.
-- `patch(state: Partial<TState>)`: Patches the current state with partial values.
-- `reset(defaultState?: TState)`: Resets the state to the original state used by the constructor, or updates the original state with the passed argument.

 ## Examples